osic/ref-impl/documents/osic-docs/provision-deploy-host.rst

 -  Request an Integrated Remote Console for the server
 -  Monitor server health

-Manually Provision the Deployment Host
+Manually provision the deployment host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, download a `modified Ubuntu Server 14.04.3